 “Practical, visual and effective storytelling magic.” —Seth Godin

 It’s free.
 (You don’t even need to provide your email address.)

 “The StoryWheel has been helpful to me and many others.
 It combines so many theories and makes them useable.”

 In the works…

-The story is about a woman forced to decide if she will give up what she wants to get what she needs.
-It explores concepts of self and worth, aging and family relationships.
-I don’t want to say more than that until I have more to show for it.
+The story is about a woman forced to decide if she will give up what she desperately wants to get what she truly needs.
+I don’t want to say more until I have more to show for it.

-If you’d like to be an early reviewer, tell me!
+If you’d like to be an early reviewer, let me know!
 I’m looking for feedback and would love to know what you think.